 There will be no reason not to make your own salad dressing once you see how easy this apple cider vinaigrette can be.
 Just pour all of the ingredients into a container and shake or stir.
 That’s it!
 It’s gluten free, paleo, and vegan, and easy to adapt to be sugar free and Whole30-compliant, too!

 Please forgive the exceedingly boring nature of this recipe – at least on the surface, although the flavor would beg to differ – but after innumerable batches of cookies, cake, and more cake (<—this one was especially hard to cut into an eat, but we persevered…) – my body is begging for mercy in the form of anything crunchy, green and packed with nutrients.
 So, salad it is.

-*Note: make sure you are selecting a raw (unpasteurized) apple cider vinegar, preferably an unfiltered one that still has the “mother” (blob of starter) in it.
+Quick note: make sure you are selecting a raw (unpasteurized) apple cider vinegar, preferably an unfiltered one that still has the “mother” (blob of starter) in it.
+Pasteurization kills bacteria in the vinegar, including the good bacteria.
 If you’re nervous about it being unpasteurized, make sure you’re getting a reputable brand like Braggs – which I used continuously throughout my pregnancy, to give you an idea of how safe it is – or just get a pasteurized product and forgo the probiotics.

 My salads have never been happier.

 You’ll make this vinaigrette using similar basic ingredients that are in any homemade salad dressing:

 - Oil: Extra virgin olive oil, in this case, although you can use avocado oil instead, if you want.